 Victory Points are now totalled for each player and the difference calculated to determine the starting position of the VP Marker on the Victory Track.
 The Royalist player has 1 VP for the King and 1⁄2 VP for each Victory City controlled.
 The Parliament player has 1 VP for London and 1⁄2 VP for each other Victory City controlled.
-If the Royalist player has more VPs then the VP marker is moved to the appropriate space on the 'For the King' side of the track, and if the Parliamentarian player has more VPs then the VP marker is moved to the appropriate space on the 'For the King' side of the track, and if the Parliamentarian player has more VPs then the VP marker is moved to the appropriate space on the 'For Parliament' side of the track.
+If the Royalist player has more VPs then the VP marker is moved to the appropriate space on the 'For the King' side of the track, and if the Parliamentarian player has more VPs then the VP marker is moved to the appropriate space on the 'For Parliament' side of the track.